North Dakota Guardianship Statute

 - Legal Matters: The Guardian has the authority to enter into contracts, buy and sell assets of the ward, and make other legal decisions on behalf of the ward as specified by the Court order.
 (Note: It is prudent to obtain Court approval prior to selling real property).

 - Burial Arrangements: It is advisable after consultation with the ward and family members that the guardian make and pay for burial arrangements in advance with the ward's funds or as the ward's funds become available.
-If the ward is receiving Medical Assistance or SSI the guardian should make the funeral home director aware before starting any advance burial arrangements due to regulations affecting burial accounts.
+If the ward is receiving North Dakota Medicaid or SSI the guardian should make the funeral home director aware before starting any advance burial arrangements due to regulations affecting burial accounts.

-- Court Reports: The Guardian is responsible to complete and inventory within 90 days of appointment and submit reports to the court on the status of the ward and financial accounting annually.
+- Court Reports: The Guardian is responsible to complete beginning inventory within 90 days of appointment and submit an annual wellbeing report to the court on the status of the ward and an annual financial accounting.